MusicPlayerDaemon/MPD/doc/protocol.rst

 New messages are indicated by the ``message`` idle event.

+:program:`MPD` will queue up to 64 unread messages for a client that is subscribed to a channel.
+To prevent lost messages, a sending client should not flood the channel with messages and the subscriber-client should take care to not inadvertently miss the ``message`` idle event by (temporarily) idling on a list of subsystems that does not include ``message``.

 If your MPD instance has multiple partitions, note that client-to-client messages are local to the current partition.